skerkour/kerkour.com/content/blog/bloom-whats-next.md

 ## How can we be sure that the project won't shutdown in a few weeks?

 We currently are <a href="https://bloom.sh/about" target="_blank" rel="noopener">a team of 2</a>, with enough funds
 to eat for years.
+The goal is to grow quickly.
+To hit current monopolies hard and precisely.

-In a few weeks Billing will be released and thus the beginning of the enterprise offering: <a href="https://bloom.sh/platform/phaser" target="_blank" rel="noopener">Phaser - The cloud native security scanner</a> to handle Bloom's growth.
+In a few weeks Billing will be released and thus the beginning of the enterprise offering: <a href="https://bloom.sh/platform/phaser" target="_blank" rel="noopener">Phaser - The cloud native security scanner</a> to secure revenues to grow.

 Bloom is <a href="https://en.wikipedia.org/wiki/Gratis_versus_libre" target="_blank" rel="noopener">free as in speech, not as in beer</a>.
 As a reminder, here is the <a href="/blog/bloom-a-free-and-open-source-google/#in-summary" target="_blank" rel="noopener">business plan</a>.

 In parallel, we released Bloom's code because we sincerly think that open software/data/science... is an industrial revolution enabling global scale collaboration and thus we expect community contributions (wether it be code, bug report, design suggestions...).

-Coming from <a href="https://www.42.fr/" target="_blank" rel="noopener">42</a> and <a href="https://www.edhec.edu/en" target="_blank" rel="noopener">EDHEC</a>, we are relatively well connected and if we need to raise fund to accelerate our mission, we will.
+Coming from <a href="https://www.42.fr/" target="_blank" rel="noopener">42</a> and <a href="https://www.edhec.edu/en" target="_blank" rel="noopener">EDHEC</a>, we are relatively well connected and if we need to raise capital to accelerate the pursuit of our mission, we will.

-Also we love ramen 😉.
+Also we love <a href="http://www.paulgraham.com/ramenprofitable.html" target="_blank" rel="noopener">ramen</a> 😉.

 ## What will you do if other companies use your work to hijack your revenues?